The Coronation Day of Queen Elizabeth II, June 2nd 1953: recollections

 My father's work happened to have its offices along the route of the coronation procession.
 So my mother, father and I were invited to visit the offices for a window view.
 This meant travelling into London on the London Underground to Piccadilly Circus.

 What surprises me about the journey in retrospect is that the train into London and on the way home didn't seem particularly crowded.
 It is possible that my father's firm laid on some sort of social before and after the event such that we arrived early and left after the crowds had gone.
 Certainly the streets were thick with crowds, and there was a significant boost in television sales so that people could watch the coronation in their own homes.

-The coronation procession is not something that I remember well, probably because the windows of the offices were so high up that the view was very foreshortened.
-From that height I couldn't even get much of the atmosphere of the crowds lining the rod.
+Unfortunately the coronation procession is not something that I remember well, probably because the windows of the offices were so high up that the view was very foreshortened.
+However, I could get the atmosphere of the crowds lining the road.
+It was electric!